All I Have (song): Background and release

 "J. Lo is definitely one of the most focused people I ever met (...)
 I could see why she's so successful.
 She definitely has all the star qualities.
 We got along real well — we made a hot record too....
 I like it a lot....
 Me and her are getting into it, we had beef on the record.
 It ain't always peaches and cream.
 I am trying to reason with her but she ain't trying to hear it."

 LL Cool J discussing "All I Have", MTV News.

 On October 19, 2002, American rapper LL Cool J revealed that he had just recorded a song for Lopez's then-upcoming album two days prior, saying: "We did a new song for her album.
 Well it's actually going to be her next single, I think – it's a lot of fun, a lot of fun."
 He stated that, "It's got like a mid-tempo beat, pretty melody, you know what I'm saying.
 I'm rapping, she's singing.
 We go back and forth with stuff.
 It's kind of cool, it's fly."

 Initially, Lopez did not want "All I Have" to be released as a single, as she believed it was too musically similar to her previous singles such as "Ain't It Funny" and "I'm Real"; she felt like she was "visiting old territory".
 "Those tracks were like a different era for me, and I didn't want people to perceive it like I'm just trying to capitalize on the same thing.
 But the record company was like, 'Who cares what they think, those are hits mama!'".
 Lopez, who said she "calls the shots", eventually agreed.

 The song was officially sent to urban radio in the United States on December 14, 2002, as the second single from This Is Me...
 Then.
 It was later released on March 10, 2003, in the United Kingdom and Australia.

 Composition

 "All I Have" was written by Lopez, James Todd Smith, Makeba Riddick, Curtis Richardson, Ron G, and Dave McPherson while production was handled by Cory Rooney, Ron G, and McPherson.
 Recorded at The Hit Factory in New York City, the song was originally titled "I'm Good" and heavily samples Debra Laws's song "Very Special", written by Lisa Peters and William Jeffrey.
-Featuring LL Cool J, "All I Have" is a midtempo R&B and hip hop ballad about moving on after a break up.
+Featuring LL Cool J, "All I Have" is a midtempo hip-hop and R&B ballad about moving on after a break up.
 On the track, Lopez decides to end her relationship due to her lover's infidelity, while LL Cool J attempts to "make up" with her.